 5. Don’t Be Confined By A Room

 When you enter a space, don’t feel you have to stick to what a room was designed for.
 If you enjoy the lighting in the living room the most for working and dining, then switch it up.
 No space has to be exactly as it was designed, especially in a rental.
-You can make a bedroom a living room and more.
+You can make a bedroom a living room and more for this using decoration can be helpful to accomplish this, as you can get great tips for this at sites like laurelandwolf.com.
 I like to make sure that most of life is happening in the brightest rooms in the house and sleep is happening in the darkest spaces, but that is me you may have different feelings.
 Just know that you don’t have to stick to the rules on what a room seems to be intended for.

 6. Display Those Sentimental Items